 Direct Deposit of Paychecks

-Be careful if you have your paychecks directly deposited.
-A creditor CAN take that money from your bank account even if you make less than $330 a week.
-However, if you take home less than $330 a week, you will be able to get the money back after a court hearing.
-TIP: Instead of getting your pay directly deposited, it might be a good idea to get a paper paycheck.
+Be careful if you have your paychecks directly deposited into a bank account.
+A creditor may take that money from your bank account even if you make less than $384 a week (in 2016).
+However, if you take home less than $384 a week, you will be able to get the money back after a court exemption claim hearing.
+You must file papers with the court in order to have an exemption claim hearing.

 How can bankruptcy help me?

 You may be able to do the following:

 - Get rid of certain debts under a Chapter 7 bankruptcy.
 They will be legally erased (or discharged) so you won’t have to pay them.